baseoursteps/qa/README.md

 * [Add two numbers without using arithmetic operators](https://www.geeksforgeeks.org/add-two-numbers-without-using-arithmetic-operators/)
 (Luxoft)

+* You have eight balls, all being of equal weight, besides one.
+Find the different one using a minimum number of comparisons.
+    * Split three/three/two.
+    * Compare three with three.
+        * If equal, compare remaining two.
+        * If unequal, take two from the particular group and compare them.
+            * If equal, the remaining one is the different ball.
+            * If not, one of the two is the different.

 ## C/C++

 * Implement a unique pointer in C++.
 (Ixia)

 ```
 template<typename T>
 class uniq;